giftos1/programming-guide/Pseudocode-Guide.md

 ### Terminal output: how to display a variable or message

-    display "Hello world"
+    print "Hello world"
+    print name
-    display name  # where name is a variable display venting gas message
+    print venting gas message

-If you need to get multiple inputs, just put them together on one like:
+If you need to print multiple outputs, just put them together on one like:

-    display name, salary, bonus
+    print name, salary, bonus

 **Note:** it is not necessary to replicate the interface in pseudocode by writing the details.
 The programmer should have access to that part of the planning, and so will know what the "venting gas message" is.
 Including large quotes makes pseudocode harder to read.
+There are no required words, so `print`, `display` or similar are all fine... but be consistent within one program.

 ### Arithmetic